 What Kinds of Cases Go to Cerro Gordo County Small Claims Court?

 You can always sue an individual Cerro Gordo County Small Claims Court if they live in Cerro Gordo County.
 You can always sue a company in Cerro Gordo County Small Claims Court if their business is located in Cerro Gordo County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Cerro Gordo County Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes